-12. It is composed of four members from each Republic and two from each Province (28 in all).
+12. It is composed of three members from each Republic and two from each Province (22 in all).
 Its President is elected by the Federal Assembly on the proposal of the Presidency.
-The President then nominates the other 27 members.
-At the same time, the Federal Assembly appoints these FEC members who are to be Federal Secretaries, i.e. Ministers with Portfolio: for Foreign Affairs; National Defence; Finance; Foreign Trade; Economy; Labour and Social Welfare; Internal Affairs; Justice and General Administrative matters; Agriculture; and Transport and Communications.
+The President then nominates the other 21 members.
+At the same time the Federal Assembly appoints these FEC members who are to be Federal Secretaries, i.e. Ministers with Portfolio: so far there are six of these, for Foreign Affairs, National Defence, Finance, Foreign Trade, Economy and Labour and Social Welfare.
+At least three more are envisaged, for Internal Affairs, Justice and General Administrative matters and Agriculture, and possibly a fourth for Transport.
 The remaining FEC members will not be Ministers as such but it is likely that each will be given a co-ordinating rôle in a particular field of Federal competence (see paragraph 16).
 FEC members need not be selected from among the deputies of the Federal Assembly and, should a deputy be elected, he must surrender his parliamentary mandate.